PatrickZhuUofT2025/Music-Album-Store/README.md

 I used POSTGRESQL to compete the SQL queries
 I developed a script to update tables - removing existing tables and create a table with columns, ready to re-import csv files
+Under the SQL Scripts Folder, I added txt files of my SQL coding to make it easier for viewing purposes